clingen-data-model/clingen-interpretation/source/index.md

 * Other features:
     * Flexibility: This model is naturally able to represent a range of interpretation depth, from unsupported assertions to fully evidence-based interpretations, using whatever level of data has been captured.
     * Contains an extensive set of data objects for representing frequently used information
-    * Defines a message structure using industry-standard JSON
+    * Defines a message structure using industry-standard JSON-LD
     * Extensible: Easily transferable to other types of interpretations other interpretation methods
-    * Well-documented, including many examples of using the model to encode variant interpretations using all of the ACMG guidelines
+    * Well-documented, including many examples of using the model to encode variant interpretations using all of the ACMG/AMP guidelines

 Development by Example
 ----------------------